 Locks Administation Building National Historic Site

-Completed in 1916, it was built to house the offices of the project’s administrators, as well as the pumps used to drain the locks dry during maintenance.
-In addition to these functions, the Administration Building serves as the architectural focal point for the project.
+Completed in 1916 by the Army Corps of Engineers, it was built to house the offices of the project’s administrators, as well as the pumps used to drain the locks dry during maintenance.
+The Administration Building serves as the architectural focal point for the project.

-The Administration Building was designed by consulting architect, Carl F. Gould, a regionally renowned architect responsible for some of Seattle’s finest historic buildings.
-Classically trained at the famed, École des Beaux-Arts in Paris, Gould ornamented the exterior of the building with details from the classical order, including columns (pilasters), pediments, and fluted brackets.
+The Administration Building was designed by consulting architect, Carl F. Gould, a regionally renowned architect.
+Gould ornamented the exterior of the building with details from the classical order, including columns (pilasters), pediments, and fluted brackets.

-The building’s interior is no less richly detailed, but here the same classical details are crafted out polished oak.
-The oval skylight above, filters natural light through its stained glass.
-The walls feature extensive oak moulding, which frame many excellent photographs form the history of the project.
-The balcony’s cast iron railing is ornamented with both eagles and federal shields, symbolic of the government's role in constructing the Locks.
+The interior, recently restored, is richly detailed, with an oval skylight above, filtering natural light through its stained glass.
+The walls feature extensive oak moulding, historical photographs line the walls.
+The balcony’s cast iron railing is ornamented with both eagles and federal shields.
 The terrazzo floor is inlaid with an oval of black Alaskan marble, mirroring the skylight above, and containing at its center the brass castle emblem of the U.S. Army Corps of Engineers.

 The building is closed to the public, except for custom tour groups